Why It Is Important

 Understanding the real meaning behind the rich man and Lazarus parable is critical, as countless churches use it as their primary argument to justify the existence of an ever-burning Hell.
 The New Testament nowhere uses the "fires of Hell" or the threat of unending pain as a way of spreading the good news of the gospel!

-A parable, like the one of the rich man, is a short symbolic (but not literal) story designed to teach some principle or lesson.
-They are a teaching method that involves a comparison.
-They use situations, events and circumstances known to those being taught to, like a bridge, to teach them a principle or convey a meaning that it not understood.
+A parable, like the rich man and Lazarus, is a short symbolic (but not literal) story designed to teach a principle or lesson.
+Parables are a teaching method that involves a comparison.
+They use situations, events and circumstances known to those being taught to convey a principle or meaning that is not understood.

-Jesus' use of parables was not uncommon.
-The Jewish Rabbis of his day commonly used them as teaching tools.
+The Jewish Rabbis of Jesus’ day commonly used parables as teaching tools.
 This is in part why he used them to correct the Pharisees (self-righteous religious leaders) who were unjustly criticizing what he taught.

 The Parable Begins